-- The Study Area will have a built out population of over 93,000 people (See Table 1 and Appendix A of the above referenced study); - The study area currently has over 5.7 million sq. ft. of existing and approved commercial and industrial uses, excluding the 300,000 sq. ft. of commercial, 30,000 sq. ft. of office and 20,000 sq. ft. of light industrial proposed in this application (See Table 2 and Appendix B of the above referenced study); - The requested 300,000 sq. ft. of retail shopping, 30,000 sq. ft. office and 20,000 sq. ft. light industrial will be primarily supported by the 3,943 homes and projected 12,420 population; - Overall, Indian Trails Grove will also support additional supply of non-residential uses which, in part, will be provided by the adjoining and recently approved Minto West that contained over 2 million square feet of commercial, office and employment center uses.
+- The Study Area will have a built out population of over 93,000 people (See Table 1 and Appendix A of the above referenced study); - The study area currently has over 5.7 million sq. ft. of existing and approved commercial and industrial uses, excluding the 300,000 sq. ft. of commercial and 50,000 sq. ft. of office proposed in this application (See Table 2 and Appendix B of the above referenced study); - Overall, Indian Trails Grove will also support additional supply of non-residential uses which, in part, will be provided by the adjoining and recently approved Minto West that contained over 2 million square feet of commercial, office and employment center uses.
 (See Table 3 of the above referenced study, provided below).

-Indian Trails Grove Commercial is proposed to be three separate centers with a total of 300,000 square feet of retail, 30,000 square feet of office, and 20,000 square feet of light industrial.
+Indian Trails Grove Commercial is proposed to be three separate centers with a total of 300,000 square feet of retail and 50,000 square feet of office.
 The North Center is planned for 125,000 square feet of retail, the Central Center for 100,000 square feet of retail, and the South Center for 75,000 square Feet of retail.
 The office and light industrial areas have not specifically been designated, and the light industrial area will most likely allow any of the Economic Development Center Uses allowed under the ULDC.